 Austrian tenor Andreas Schager is acclaimed for his performances of highly demanding parts of the Heldentenor repertoire.

-The 2017-18 season marks Mr. Schager’s much anticipated debut at the Wiener Staatsoper performing Apollo in Richard Strauss’ Daphne, as well as Max in Weber’s Der Freischütz.
-He can be heard in the title role of Wagner’s Parsifal in a number of productions this season: the Hamburg Staatsoper in a new production under the musical direction of Kent Nagano, the Staatsoper Unter den Linden Berlin under Daniel Barenboim, at the Opéra National de Paris under Philippe Jordan, and at The Bayreuth Festival under Hartmut Haenchen.
-Furthermore, he sings Siegfried in Wagner’s Götterdämmerung opposite Nina Stemme at the Semperoper in Dresden under Christian Thielemann.
-Audiences in Berlin can also hear him as Wagner’s Tannhäuser at Deutsche Oper Berlin under Donald Runnicles and as Tristan at the Staatsoper Unter den Linden under Daniel Barenboim.
-Mr. Schager rings out the old year with the traditional New Year’s concerts of Beethoven’s Symphony No. 9 at Vienna’s Konzerthaus with the Vienna Symphony under Philippe Jordan.
+The 2017-18 season marked Mr. Schager’s much anticipated debut at the Wiener Staatsoper performing Apollo in Daphne, as well as Max in Von Weber’s Der Freischütz.
+He could be heard in the title role of Parsifal in a number of productions: the Hamburg Staatsoper in a new production under the musical direction of Kent Nagano, the Staatsoper Unter den Linden Berlin under Daniel Barenboim, at the Opéra National de Paris under Philippe Jordan, and at The Bayreuth Festival under Semyon Bychkov.
+Furthermore, he sang Siegfried in Wagner’s Götterdämmerung opposite Nina Stemme at the Semperoper in Dresden under Christian Thielemann.
+Audiences in Berlin could also hear him as Wagner’s Tannhäuser at Deutsche Oper Berlin under Donald Runnicles and as Tristan at the Staatsoper Unter den Linden under Daniel Barenboim.
+Mr. Schager rang out the old year with the traditional New Year’s concerts of Beethoven’s Symphony No. 9 at Vienna’s Konzerthaus with the Vienna Symphony under Philippe Jordan.

 He started the 2016-17 season as Florestan in Beethoven’s Fidelio conducted by Daniel Barenboim at the Staatsoper Berlin and then went on to sing Tristan with Teatro dell’Opera di Roma.
 Further engagements included his North American debut as Siegfried in Götterdämmerung with the Canadian Opera Company in Toronto under Johannes Debus and with the Hessisches Staatstheater Wiesbaden and Semperoper Dresden, Siegfried in Siegfried at Oper Leipzig and in Wiesbaden, and the title role in Parsifal at the Bayreuther Festspiele.